Your complete Zendesk Explore tutorial for 2026

 What is Zendesk Explore?

-• Attributes: This is the "how" you want to slice up your data.
+Attributes: This is "how" you want to slice up your data.
 For example, you might want to look at your ticket count (the metric) and break it down by "Assignee name" (an attribute) or "Ticket created - Date" (another attribute).

 A Zendesk Explore tutorial: Building your first ticket volume report

 Alright, let's build something.
 A great first report is to see how many tickets are assigned to each agent.
-It's super useful for balancing workloads and seeing who might be getting swamped.
+It's super useful for balancing workloads and ensuring your team is supported.

 Step 1: Choosing the right dataset